 Originals / Generations

-With normal ERC-721 tokens, releases are limited to a 1/1 or editions (ex.
-50, or 100 max supply).
-Not with the Contract Wizard.
-With 721J you can make both 1/1 and editions for the same song, with the copies being verified copies derived from the original.
+With 721J you can make both 1/1 and editions for the same song, with the copies having a verified lineage from the original.

-With the Contract Wizard, you can create original 1/1 tokens that are intended for the artist to hold and mint copies from.
 Even if the artist doesn't intend to sell anything, it's important to make digital originals of all our art to prove it was made by us.
-It's the best way we'll be able to keep track of what we've done.
+It's the best way to verify our digital history.

-The idea of artist held digital master tokens is based on the wallet being its own part of the art.
+With the Contract Wizard, you can create original 1/1 tokens that are intended for the artist to hold and mint copies from.
+The idea of artist held digital master tokens is based on the wallet being part of presenting the art.
 The artist held 1/1 is important if the artist's wallet is to be seen as a collection of the artist's work.

 1/1 Originals

-The original is the top rarity, also known as "generation 1".
-The only wallet that has the ability to make a copy is the holder of a token.
 Once copies have been made, then the holders of those copies also have the ability to make copies of their tokens.
 The image below visualizes how copies are made and how generations work.

 Things You Can Do With Rarities